influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-roles.md

 Administrators are users who can perform administrator functions within an organization.
 Users in the `admin` role can:

-* Access restricted to content and users in their organization
+* Access content restricted to their organization
 * View, create, update, and remove dashboards
 * View, create, update, and remove sources
 * Create, view, and remove users